StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 * Added script hook to allow/prevent stock changes in order items.
 * Added capability to update low stock threshold at inventory level.
 * Added new filter before checking the async requests availability.
-* Added new fields to suppliers: cancellation policy, days to cancel and payment & delivery terms.
+* Added new fields to suppliers: cancellation policy, days to cancel, and payment & delivery terms.

 **Changes**